Myndex/SAPC-APCA/README.md

     - APCA is not specifically addressing the Helmholtz–Kohlrausch effect, as the focus for APCA is on readability, and chroma contrast does not help readability for small body-text sized fonts (in some cases it hinders it) — luminance contrast is the key for readability, particularly for body text.
     - I do have a separate color module, but not releasing it at the moment as it is more about aesthetics than readability, and solving the readability issue was the key goal.

-- **Research Mode!** On the SAPC site only, there is a button under the font display for "Research Mode" which activates some additional tools for investigating colors and contrast.
+- **Research Mode!** On the [SAPC site only](https://www.myndex.com/SAPC/), there is a button under the font display for "Research Mode" which activates some additional tools for investigating colors and contrast.
+-->

+### Change Notices:
+[ImportantChangeNotices.md]: ImportantChangeNotices.md

+If you have been using any files from _this_ repository, be sure to read the file "[ImportantChangeNotices.md]" for critical updates that may affect results.

 ## SAPC/APCA CURRENT VERSION: 0.0.98G-4g-lut3 Constants: 4g
 ### December 1, 2021